luk036/sphere-n/paper/n-sphere.md

 The main logic flow starts with the creation of a SphereN object, which internally uses either a Sphere3 (for 3D) or recursively creates lower-dimensional spheres for higher dimensions.
 When generating points, it uses the VdCorput sequence to get a base number, then applies various transformations involving sine, cosine, and interpolation to map this onto the sphere's surface.

-An important aspect of the code is its use of caching (with the @cache decorater) to improve performance by storing and reusing calculated values.
+An important aspect of the algorithm is its use of caching (with the @cache decorater) to improve performance by storing and reusing calculated values.

-The code also provides traits and structures to allow for flexible use of the sphere generators.
+The algorithm also provides traits and structures to allow for flexible use of the sphere generators.
 The SphereGen trait defines a common interface for different sphere generators, while the NSphere and SphereN structures implement the actual generation logic.

-Overall, this code provides a sophisticated yet flexible way to generate evenly distributed points on high-dimensional spheres, which can be valuable in many scientific and computational applications.
+Overall, this algorithm provides a sophisticated yet flexible way to generate evenly distributed points on high-dimensional spheres, which can be valuable in many scientific and computational applications.

 # Numerical Experiments

-This code is a test file that checks the functionality of two different geometric generators: SphereN and CylindN.
-The main purpose of this code is to ensure that these generators produce points in a specific geometric space with expected properties.
+This algorithm is a test file that checks the functionality of two different geometric generators: SphereN and CylindN.
+The main purpose of this algorithm is to ensure that these generators produce points in a specific geometric space with expected properties.

-The code doesn't take any direct inputs from the user.
+The algorithm doesn't take any direct inputs from the user.
 Instead, it uses predefined parameters to create instances of SphereN and CylindN generators.
-The output of this code is not directly visible to the user, but it produces test results that indicate whether the generators are working correctly or not.
+The output of this algorithm is not directly visible to the user, but it produces test results that indicate whether the generators are working correctly or not.

 The file contains two main test functions: test_sphere_n() and test_cylin_n().
 Each of these functions creates a generator (SphereN or CylindN), runs a low-discrepancy sequence (LDS) test on it, and then checks if the result matches an expected value.